 I think that I was more impressed with how well these came together – and how easily too!
 I was certainly impressed with the taste and how delicious they were when toasted and topped with my Easy Homemade Jam.
-Personally, I feel that these Weight Watchers Bagels would certainly be the topic of conversation if you served them at a breakfast or brunch get together, because how many people can say that they made bagels from scratch?
+These Weight Watchers Bagels would certainly be the topic of conversation if you served them at breakfast or brunch get-together, because how many people can say that they made bagels from scratch?

 So, go ahead, Dear Reader; be the belle of the ball, the queen of the bagel, and the talk of the town!
 (Too far?)
 Well, maybe you won’t become instantly famous, but I’m positive that you’ll be asked for the recipe and I’m even more positive that you’ll make these bagels over and over again, even if you aren’t participating in a weight loss program.

 Just one final note – you don’t have to top these bagels at all.
 You can certainly leave them plain.
 But, you can also jazz them up.
-Try sprinkling them with parmesan, or incorporated some sun dried tomatoes and jalapenos into the dough for a great sandwich bagel.
+Try sprinkling them with parmesan, or incorporating some sun-dried tomatoes and jalapenos into the dough for a great sandwich bagel.
 Just remember to do the egg wash so that you can get those seeds to stick and those tops to be golden brown.
 Happy eating!